 Sydney is blessed with an abundance of public land lining the harbour’s edge, allowing us all access to explore the foreshore.
-This Cremorne Point Walk is one of the most accessible city walks to reach and a lovely place to spend a few hours just soaking up the views.
+Cremorne Point Walk is a fabulous way to see the city from a new perspective.
+If you are short of time this is a lovely place to spend a few hours just soaking up the views.

-You can complete this 2km walk in one hour or so, longer if you wish to stop to enjoy the view or stroll through the gardens.
+You can complete this nice easy walk in one hour or so, longer if you wish to stop to enjoy the view or stroll through the gardens.

-- A 33m harbourside pool with Federation style picket fence opened in the 1930s
+- A 33m harbourside pool with federation style picket fence opened that in the 1930s

-- A gorgeous garden created by local couple Lex and Ruby Graham in the 1960s
+- A gorgeous heritage-listed garden created by a local couple, Lex and Ruby Graham, in the 1960s that is possibly more of a secret garden than The Secret Garden

 - Step by Step Photo Guide to the Cremorne Point Walk